-At this time, On-site Stormwater Management BMPs have not been considered for this project.
-For Flow Control, a detention pipe was selected and modeled in WWHM 2012 in a configuration of three rows of 5-ft diameter, 147 lineal feet pipes (with connectors between), totaling in 453 lineal feet of pipe.
-This detention pipe system will collect runoff from the new buildings, other hard surfaces made up by walkways and the parking lot pavement, and pervious areas all via catch basins and conveyance pipes.
+For Flow Control, a detention pipe was selected in a configuration of two rows of 5-ft diameter, 200 lineal feet, totaling in about 406 lineal feet of pipe.
+This pipe will collect runoff from the two unmanaged roofs and other hard surfaces made up by walkways and the parking lot pavement via catch basins and conveyance pipes.